Introduction

 transformation = 'np')

-#> [1] "0 seconds remaining"
+#> [1] "1 sec remaining"

 Once again, we can perform posterior predictive checks.
-This time we plot the densities.
+This time we plot the densities:

-ppc_dens_overlay(y = roaches$y,
+ppc_dens_overlay(y = y,

 yrep = fit_bart$post.pred[1:50,])

-Other Models
+Other Bayesian Models

 Count Time Series Modeling: warpDLM

-Up to this point, all of the attention has focused on static regression where the data does not depend on time.
-However, the ideas of simultaneous transformation and rounding were extended to the time series domain in King and Kowal (2023).
-In that work, we proposed linking time-dependent count data \(y_t\) to a powerful time series framework known as Dynamic Linear Models (DLMs).
+Up to this point, we have focused on static regression where the data does not depend on time.
+Notably, King and Kowal (2023) extended STAR to the time series setting by incorporating a powerful time series framework known as Dynamic Linear Models (DLMs).
 A DLM is defined by two equations: (i) the observation equation, which specifies how the observations are related to the latent state vector and (ii) the state evolution equation, which describes how the states are updated in a Markovian fashion.
-More concretely, we represent it in the following form: \[\begin{align*} z_t &= F_t \theta_t + v_t, \quad v_t \sim N_n(0, V_t) \\ \theta_t &= G_t \theta_{t-1} + w_t, \quad w_t \sim N_p( 0, W_t) \end{align*}\] for \(t=1,\ldots, T\), where \(\{ v_t, w_t\}_{t=1}^T\) are mutually independent and \(\theta_0 \sim N_p(a_0, R_0)\).
+More concretely, and using subscripts for time: for , where are mutually independent and .

 Of course, given the Gaussian assumptions of the model, a DLM alone is not appropriate for count data.
-Thus, a warping operation (the simultaneous transformation and rounding) is applied to the DLM, resulting in the count time series framework known as a warped DLM (warpDLM).
-More explicitly, it can be written as: \[\begin{align*} y_t &= h \circ g^{-1}(z_t) \\ \{z_t\}_{t=1}^T &\sim \text{DLM} \end{align*}\]
+Thus, a warping operation—combining the transformation and rounding—is merged with the DLM, resulting in a warped DLM (warpDLM):

 The DLM form shown earlier is very general.
 Among these DLMs,

-currently implements the local level model and
+countSTAR currently implements the local level model and

 the local linear trend model.
 A local level model (also known as a